pyeventsourcing/eventsourcing/README.md

 context manager, which closes the application at the end of the block, closing the persistence subscriber and unsubscribing its event handlers.

+Take care in locating calls to open and close your application.
 Normally, you only want one instance of the application running in any given process.
 Otherwise, duplicate persistence subscribers will attempt to store duplicate events - you don't want that.

 With an instance of the example application, call the factory method register_new_entity() to register a new entity.
-Update an attribute of the entity by assigning a value.
+You can update an attribute of the entity by assigning a new value.
 This time, the application's persistence subscriber will store the attribute changed event.
 You can now use the entity ID to retrieve the registered entity from the repository.
 You can see the new attribute value is persisting across instantiations of the entity.

 Finally, discard the entity.
-Observe that the repository's dictionary like interface raises a Python key error when an attempt is made to get an entity that has been discarded.
+Observe that the repository's dictionary like interface raises a Python key error whenever an attempt is made to get an entity that has been discarded.